eric-an/blog/_posts/2016-01-19-making-a-ruby-gem.markdown

 {% highlight ruby linenos%}
   def assign_attributes(new_city)
     attributes = BreatheIn::Scraper.city_air_quality
-    city_info_hash = new_city.add_city_air_quality(attributes)
     ...
   end
 {% endhighlight %}

-The `#assign_attributes` takes in an argument of the new city object that was just created - more on this in a second.
+`#assign_attributes` takes in an argument of the new city object that was just created - more on this in a second.
 But first, this method will call on `#city_air_quality` in the Scraper class - which scrapes the relevant data from the website and creates a hash of attributes from it.
-Next the `#add_city_air_quality` method from the City class will be invoked on the city object, passing in this scraped data hash.
-As a result, the city will now be associated with a hash of attributes.

 {% highlight ruby linenos%}
   def assign_attributes(new_city)
     ...
-    if !BreatheIn::Scraper.today_high
-      city_info_hash
-      new_city.today_high = "Today's high currently unavailable."
+    attributes[:today_high] = "Data currently unavailable." if !attributes.has_key?(:today_high)

-    elsif !BreatheIn::Scraper.current_conditions_value
-      city_info_hash
-      new_city.last_update_value = "Current AQI unavailable."
+    attributes[:today_index] = "Data currently unavailable." if !attributes.has_key?(:today_index)

-    elsif !BreatheIn::Scraper.index_level
-      city_info_hash
-      new_city.today_index = "Level information unavailable."
+    attributes[:last_update_value] = "Data currently unavailable." if !attributes.has_key?(:last_update_value)

-    elsif !BreatheIn::Scraper.current_conditions_time
-      city_info_hash
-      new_city.last_update_time = "Time unavailable."
+    attributes[:last_update_time] = "Data currently unavailable." if !attributes.has_key?(:last_update_time)

-    elsif !BreatheIn::Scraper.current_conditions_index
-      city_info_hash
-      new_city.last_update_index = "Current level unavailable."
+    attributes[:last_update_index] = "Data currently unavailable." if !attributes.has_key?(:last_update_index)

-    else
-      city_info_hash
+    ...
   end
+{% endhighlight %}

+Data from AirNow.gov is intermittently unavailable for certain zipcodes, certain time periods, and sometimes, random system glitches.
+These conditional statements check to see if the data for each scraped value of the city object is `nil` and if it is, assigns that key a string statement.
+It must check every possible hash key because not every value is `nil` at the same time.
+Without this logic, a `nil` data value will be populated with the previous search's results.

+{% highlight ruby linenos%}
+  def assign_attributes(new_city)
+    ...
+    city_info_hash = new_city.add_city_air_quality(attributes)
   end
 {% endhighlight %}

-I mentioned the `#assign_attributes` method takes in an argument of the city object - this is because data from AirNow.gov is intermittently unavailable for certain zipcodes, certain time periods, and sometimes, random system glitches.
-This conditional checks to see if the data for each scraped value of the city object is `nil` and if it is, assigns that key a string statement (not every value is `nil` at the same time).
-Without this logic, a `nil` data value will be populated with the previous search's results.
+ Finally, the `#add_city_air_quality` method from the City class will be invoked on the city object, new_city, passing in the scraped data hash.
+As a result, the city will now be associated with a hash of attributes.

 {% highlight ruby linenos%}
   def display_information